 Are carbohydrates good or bad for you?
 Should you eliminate all carbs from your diet?
 Do “good carbs” really exist?

-The Glycemic Index is recognized by the World Health Organization and it measures the quality of carbohydrates and their impact on your blood sugar levels.
-Carbohydrates that break down slowly, encouraging stable blood sugar levels, a rate well or”low” on the Glycemic Index, versus those that rate higher because they break down too quickly and cause your insulin levels to spike and your body to store fat while also leaving you hungry soon after a meal.
+The World Health Organization recognizes the Glycemic Index, which measures the quality of carbohydrates and their impact on your blood sugar levels.
+Carbohydrates that break down slowly, encouraging stable blood sugar levels, a rate well or”low” on the Glycemic Index.
+Versus those that rate higher because they break down too quickly and cause your insulin levels to spike and your body store fat while also leaving you hungry soon after a meal.
 It’s the difference between”good” carbs and”bad” carbs.

 One can obtain the advantages of both the low-fat diet and the Atkins diet on a low-GI diet.